Coaching

 Low Cost

 There are many other options for injury prevention programs.
 Many of them, however, are focused on business profits.
 We are not.
 Injury Prevention Project is a 501(c)(3) nonprofit organization.
 Our focus is on making leading injury prevention programs available to as many people as possible.
-One of the ways we do that by keeping costs down.
+One way we do that is by keeping costs down.

 Convenience